sahha-ai/sahha-developer-site/docs/use-the-sdk/profile.md

 ---

-## Demographic
+## User Profile Demographics

-Each authenticated profile includes an optional demographic which can be used to increase the accuracy of analyzation.
+Each authenticated profile includes an optional demographic which can be used to increase the accuracy of any analysis.
 This data is not collected automatically.
 Your app can choose to `GET` or `POST` this demographic via the Sahha API.

 :::info All values are optional